arturfbranco/processor-simulator/README.md

 processor-simulator

-Setup in VS Code:
+Requires NodeJS installed.

-1. Run "npm install" in terminal.
+Setup:

-2. Run "npx tsc -w" in terminal.
+1. npm run build.
-3. Write assembly code in program.txt.
+2. To run the program in terminal: node build/index.js <relative path to program>
-4. In VS Code's debug tab, click Launch Program.
+   To run the program in VS Code: in Debug tab, click Launch Program.